bouquet1/python-p3-CLI-project/notes.md

 - alembic ini conf - establish a connection to DB - line 58 or so 'sqlalchemy.url = sqlite:///sales.db' we can check alembic init file to see the connection string for the SQLAlchemy engine to talk with db
 - env.py to set target metadata to the Base metadata.
 Our base is kinda sensor that detects changes. go around line 20ish. adjust strings there to target metadata Base class.
 - created file models.py to create models and Base that we configured in env.py file
 - In models.py, imported declarative_base and variable Base.
+I created Company class which will be my companies table.
+Defined attributes(columns).
+Now I need to turn this schema into DB. => through alembic. -alembic revision --autogenerate -m "message" - then 'alembic upgrade head' after those commands I see companies table is created but it is empty cuz I didn't seed any info in seeds.py yet.
+I created seeds.py and add some data to populate my db.(I need instanes for rows kinda)
+- then run python3 seeds.py to execute seeds.py so populate db